fredy-laksmono/lucky-adventure/README.md

 ![GameTitle](./Assets/GameTitle.png)

-This is a simple rougelike rpg game where the goal is to get the highest score.
+This is a simple rougelike rpg game where the goal is to get the highest score or highest level.

 There are two modes in this game.
 Story Mode & Endless Mode